hashbangcode/vlad-docs/usage/variables.md

 default value: false

+## Importing a Pantheon site

+Vlad allows you to specify a Pantheon environment and site to import when first setting up the VM.
+You can import code, database, and file backups. by default, the latter two are imported when you have enabled importing.
+Set `pantheon_import_site_include_code` to `true` to import the codebase to Vlad's `docroot` as well.

+To protect your data, these won't be automatically imported more than once.
+To import again simply remove the relevant file from last time:
+    - vlad_aux/pantheon_import_site_database.sql.gz # To re-import the DB
+    - vlad_aux/pantheon_import_site_files.tar.gz # To re-import files
+    - docroot # To import or re-import code

+__pantheon_import_site__

+Whether to import a site from Pantheon when provisioning the Vlad VM.

+default value: false

+__pantheon_import_site_email__

+The email you use to log into Pantheon.
+Needed for Pantheon CLI login.

+default value: ''

+__pantheon_import_site_password__

+The password you use to log into Pantheon.
+Needed for Pantheon CLI login (sorry, they don't give us any better way to do this yet).

+default value: ''

+__pantheon_import_site_site__

+The ID of the site (viewable on your dashboard) of the site whose code, files, and DB will be imported when you provision the VM.

+default value: ''

+__pantheon_import_site_env__

+The env to import.

+default value: ''

+__pantheon_import_site_include_code__

+Whether to import the Pantheon Site codebase (from latest backup; if you want to import it from Git, do that manually before running `vagrant up`).

+default value: false

+__pantheon_import_site_include_db__

+Whether to import the Pantheon Site database (from latest backup).

+NOTE: In order for this database to get imported to your Vlad VM, you have to name your first database `vladdb` and either set `db_import_up` to `true` or, if importing several, set the first import file to `vlad_aux/db_io/halt_destroy/vladdb.sql.gz`.

+default value: true

+__pantheon_import_site_include_files__

+Whether to import the Pantheon Site files (from latest backup).

+default value: true

 ## Custom playbook

 Vlad provides the following variables to help you integrate a custom playbook as part of provisioning.